 Cooking Beef Stew in the Oven

-These are so many methods for making beef stew: slow cooker, stovetop, pressure cooker, etc. I’ve tried them all and my absolute favorite method is by making it on the stovetop first (in my Dutch oven) and then cooking it in the oven for about 2 hours.
+There are so many methods for making beef stew: slow cooker, stovetop, pressure cooker, etc. I’ve tried them all and my absolute favorite method is by making it on the stovetop first (in my Dutch oven) and then cooking it in the oven.

-Second, baking the stew in the oven for about 2 hours really helps the flavors come together and make the beef ultra tender.
+Second, baking the stew in the oven for close to 2 hours really helps the flavors come together and make the beef ultra tender.

-- Boneless beef chuck roast: Don’t even bother getting expensive cut of meat for stews!
-For stews, you want tough cuts of meat because these contain more connective tissue, which result in that melt-in-your-mouth bite when slowly cooked for hours.
+- Beef chuck roast: Don’t even bother getting an expensive cut of meat for stews.
+You actually want tough cuts of meat because these contain more connective tissue, which result in that melt-in-your-mouth bite when cooked slowly.
 My favorite beef stew cut comes from the shoulder, also known as the chuck.

-- Yukon gold potatoes: Use firm potatoes, such as Yukon gold or red potatoes.
+- Potatoes: Yukon Golds hold their shape beautifully.
 Avoid Russets since these break down easily.

 - All-purpose flour: To thicken the stew.
 Watery and thin stews are a no-no!